RISC-V-KernelCI-Mentorship/riscv-tuxsuite-api/riscv-kcidb-bridge-docs/docs/runners.md

 For example, we can see that the TuxSuite runner has `tuxsuite` as a code.

-### 2. Schedule tests
+### 2. Schedule tests and boot tests

 A test scheduler is any kind of callable that follows the [`TestRunner` protocol](https://github.com/RISC-V-KernelCI-Mentorship/riscv-kcidb-bridge/blob/main/backend/app/app/core/runners.py#L8).
+This can be used to schedule both tests and boot tests.

 This callable needs to send the test to the runner service, and return a unique identifier for the operation.
 This id will used when the callback is called to identify which operation was completed.
 Storing the identifier allows you to schedule multiple tests at once, even if the order in which they finished is different from how they were scheduled.